Looking for an Unroll.me alternative?

 When Unroll.me might still be your pick

-If you don't mind anonymized purchase data being sold, want a free tool with no subscription, and have email accounts on multiple providers (Gmail + Outlook + Yahoo + iCloud), Unroll.me does fit that use case.
+If you don't mind anonymized purchase data being sold, want a free tool with no paid plan, and have email accounts on multiple providers (Gmail + Outlook + Yahoo + iCloud), Unroll.me does fit that use case.
 It's a real product with real features.

 Frequently Asked Questions